-In some situations where the Rotation Lock tile is grayed out in Action centre as well as in Settings app, it can be so if you own a convertible device and currently the device is in laptop mode.
+In some situations where the Rotation Lock tile is grayed out in Action center as well as in the Settings app, it can be so if you own a convertible device and currently the device is in laptop mode.

 If your screen is detachable then the Rotation Lock will be disabled till it’s patched to the keyboard and vice versa.
 This is because in Laptop mode the screen does not have to automatically rotate at any point.

 In cases where the Rotation Lock option still remains grayed out, you can try rebooting the system.
 A bug might be the cause of this issue.

 If you are an owner of a covetable laptop then it can automatically rotate your screen.
 The automatization of screen rotation is available only on PCs that have an accelerometer where the hardware changes the screen orientation according to its physical orientation.
 Although it is possible for you to lock the orientation of your screen to your preference.